ntidev/SyncBundle/README.md

     ]
 }
 ```
-Note: This request can also be done using a query and GET instead.

 After receiving the request, if a mapping with the specified name exists, the system will call the repository's findFromTimestamp implementation and return the following result (Using a Product entity as an example):